A*STAR lab to develop safer, non-flammable batteries

 SINGAPORE: Safer alternatives to lithium-ion batteries may soon be developed in Singapore in a collaboration with a Canadian clean energy producer.

-The new laboratory, located in biomedical research hub Biopolis, will employ over 30 researchers.
+The new laboratory, located in biomedical research hub Biopolis, will employ more than 30 researchers.
 It aims to improve non-flammable solid-state batteries, which are considered to be a safer alternative to lithium-ion batteries.

 Lithium-ion batteries are currently used in electronic devices including tablets, fitness trackers and smartphones, as well as personal mobility devices such as the hoverboard.